neuront/evetools/README.md

-A set of tools for EVE Online (Chinese world).
+A set of tools for EVE Online (world in China).